 Language

-Portuguese is the official language, but English is very widely spoken in Lisbon, especially in tourist areas, hotels, and restaurants.
-That said, learning a few basic Portuguese phrases — bom dia (good morning), obrigado/obrigada (thank you), and por favor (please) — goes a long way and is always warmly appreciated.
+Portuguese is the official language.
+English is widely spoken in tourist areas, hotels, and restaurants.
+Learning a few words — bom dia (good morning), obrigado/obrigada (thank you), por favor (please) — goes further than you’d expect and is always well received.

 Currency and Payment

 Portugal uses the Euro (€).
-Credit and debit cards are widely accepted in restaurants, hotels, and shops, though some smaller tascas and market vendors may only take cash.
+Cards are widely accepted in restaurants, hotels, and shops, but some smaller tascas and market vendors take cash only.
 ATMs (called Multibanco) are plentiful throughout the city — use bank-operated machines rather than independent ATMs to avoid excessive fees.

 Safety

 Lisbon is one of the safest capital cities in Europe.
 Violent crime affecting tourists is extremely rare.
-The main concern is pickpocketing, particularly on Tram 28, in crowded viewpoints, and around Baixa and Rossio.
-Use common-sense precautions: keep valuables in a front pocket or crossbody bag, be alert in crowded spaces, and don’t leave phones or wallets unattended at café tables.
-Ride-hailing apps like Uber and Bolt are generally preferred over taxis to avoid occasional scams.
+The main concern is pickpocketing — particularly on Tram 28, at crowded viewpoints, and around Baixa and Rossio.
+Standard precautions cover it: keep valuables in a front pocket or crossbody bag, stay alert in crowded spaces, don’t leave phones on café tables.
+Use Uber or Bolt rather than flagging taxis to avoid occasional overcharging.

 Visa and Entry Requirements

 Portugal is part of the EU and the Schengen Area.
 US, UK, Canadian, and Australian citizens can enter visa-free for stays up to 90 days.
 EU/EEA nationals need only a valid ID card or passport.
-Starting in 2026, non-EU travelers will need to register through the ETIAS (European Travel Information and Authorisation System) before arriving — this is a quick online process, not a traditional visa.
+Starting in 2026, non-EU travellers must register through ETIAS (European Travel Information and Authorisation System) before arriving — a quick online process, not a traditional visa application.

 Power and Connectivity

-Portugal uses Type F power sockets (the standard two-round-pin European plug) with 230V/50Hz electricity.
-Bring a universal travel adapter if you’re coming from outside Europe.
-Free Wi-Fi is available at most cafés, hotels, and many public spaces, but consider purchasing a local SIM card or an eSIM for reliable data on the go — Portuguese carriers like MEO, NOS, and Vodafone offer affordable tourist plans.
+Portugal uses Type F power sockets (standard two-round-pin European plug), 230V/50Hz.
+Bring a universal travel adapter from outside Europe.
+Free Wi-Fi is available at most cafés, hotels, and many public spaces — but a local SIM card or eSIM is worth having for reliable data on the go.
+Portuguese carriers MEO, NOS, and Vodafone all offer affordable tourist plans.

 How Many Days Do You Need?

-We recommend a minimum of three to four days to see Lisbon’s highlights at a comfortable pace, but five to seven days is ideal if you want to include day trips to Sintra, Cascais, or Arrábida.
-A three-day visit lets you cover the main neighborhoods and key attractions; a week gives you time to soak up the local rhythm, discover hidden corners, and eat your way through the city properly.
-Check out our Lisbon Itineraries for suggested day-by-day plans.
+Three to four days covers Lisbon’s highlights at a reasonable pace.
+Five to seven days is better if you want to add day trips to Sintra, Cascais, or Arrábida.
+A three-day visit gets you through the main neighbourhoods and key attractions; a week lets you find Lisbon’s rhythm, eat your way through it properly, and discover things that aren’t on any itinerary.
+See our Lisbon Itineraries for day-by-day plans.

 Insider Tips for Visiting Lisbon

-• Eat where the locals eat.
-If a restaurant has a menu in five languages with photos, keep walking.
-The best food in Lisbon is found at modest-looking tascas with handwritten menus and a mostly Portuguese clientele.
+- Eat where the locals eat.
+If the menu has photos and five languages, keep walking.
+The best food is at modest tascas with handwritten menus and a mostly Portuguese clientele.

-• Visit major attractions early.
-The Jerónimos Monastery, São Jorge Castle, and Sintra’s palaces all develop significant queues by 10-11 AM.
-Being there at opening time makes a huge difference.
+- Arrive at major attractions at opening time.
+Jerónimos Monastery, São Jorge Castle, and Sintra’s palaces all develop significant queues by 10–11 AM.
+Being there at opening changes the experience entirely.

-• Learn the couvert system.
-Those appetizers that appear unbidden at your table are not free.
-Politely decline with “não, obrigado” if you don’t want to pay €3–5 extra.
+- Learn the couvert system.
+Those appetisers that appear at your table unbidden are not complimentary.
+Decline with “não, obrigado” to avoid a €3–5 addition to your bill.

-• Carry cash for small purchases.
-While card acceptance is improving, many smaller shops, market stalls, and ginjinha bars are cash-only.
+- Carry some cash.
+Many smaller shops, market stalls, and ginjinha bars are cash only.

-• Use Uber and Bolt over taxis.
-The fixed pricing and GPS routing of ride-hailing apps eliminate the risk of overcharging or circuitous routes that occasionally affect traditional taxis.
+- Use Uber and Bolt over taxis.
+Fixed pricing and GPS routing eliminate the risk of overcharging or circuitous routes.

-• Take the train to Belém.
-Rather than waiting for the crowded Tram 15E, hop on a Cascais-line train from Cais do Sodré to Belém station — it’s faster, more comfortable, and runs frequently.
+- Take the train to Belém, not Tram 15E.
+The Cascais-line train from Cais do Sodré to Belém station is faster, more comfortable, and runs frequently.

 Start Planning Your Lisbon Trip